 2022 Spring Campaign

-In spring 2022, a campaign took place from the end of February to mid-March, during which two activities were carried out: first, the use of electrical resistance tomography and sediment coring to research the prehistory of the Dinka settlement complex in Iraqi Kurdistan; and second, the processing of the ceramics of Building L (DLT-2).
+In spring 2022, a campaign took place from the end of February to mid-March, during which two activities were carried out: first, the use of electrical resistance tomography and sediment coring to investigate the prehistory of the Dinka Settlement Complex in Iraqi Kurdistan; and second, the processing of the ceramics of Building L (DLT-2).

 Orthophotos of the excavations 2017 and 2021 in operation DLT-2.
 Above the wall remains, the interpretation of the reconstructed ground plan of Building L and neighbouring buildings are shown as a schematic plan in transparent red.
 Prepared by Jens Rohde.